 A small emergency kit in your mom bag is a total must-have whatever age your kids are.
 When they are little you know that a Bandage on any booboo does wonders.

-And if it is a messy scrap from playground equipment, you will probably want to disinfect it.
+And if it is a messy scrape from playground equipment, you will probably want to disinfect it.
 Did you know you could carry your disinfecting spray right on your keychain?